scolomar/dca/5-Orchestration/2-Stacks_and_services.md

 The meaning of the various configuration elements will be different depending on the selected version so it is important to check whether a given feature is available in the version you are using.
 For example `config` definitions are only supported in version 3.3 and higher of the compose file format as specified in the official documentation.

-* There is sometimes confussion regarding the name of the Docker compose file and the use of `docker-compose`.
+* There is sometimes confusion regarding the name of the Docker compose file and the use of `docker-compose`.
 Docker Swarm is an orchestrator integrated in the Docker enginer but `docker-compose` is a separate application written in Python.
 Docker Swarm is an orchestrator in the sense that it can handle the deployment of your workload across a network of worker nodes.
 That is not the case of `docker-compose` that can only deploy in a standalone machine using only basic Docker commands.